Turmeric

 Cultural Significance

-Turmeric holds profound cultural significance in Hindu and Buddhist traditions, used in religious ceremonies, rituals, and as a symbol of auspiciousness and prosperity.
-In Indian weddings, turmeric paste (haldi) is ceremonially applied to the bride and groom.
-The spice has been integral to Ayurvedic medicine for millennia and represents the golden essence of Indian culinary and spiritual heritage.
+Turmeric holds sacred status in Hindu and Buddhist traditions, used in religious ceremonies, wedding rituals, and as a symbol of prosperity and purity.
+In Indian culture, turmeric paste (haldi) is applied to the skin as part of wedding preparations and beauty rituals spanning millennia.
+The spice represents auspiciousness, healing, and spiritual cleansing across South and Southeast Asian cultures.

 The Science